Membership Frequently Asked Questions

 Will the club teach me how to sail?
 No. Although there are many educational opportunities offered by the club, they are intended to enhance your skills rather than create them.

 How many boats does the club have?
 The club does not own any boats, but uses boats owned by member/skippers.
-During the 2012 season, there were approximately 120 active boats in the SOS fleet.
+During the cruising season, there were over 100 active boats in the SOS fleet.

 How does a club member become a club skipper?
 A club member with an appropriate sailboat submits an application to the Safety Committee who qualifies the boat as Active.
 Once a boat becomes Active, the skipper can sign up for cruises and participate in the Cruising Committee's coordination process.